It’s no secret that knitting requires practice, time, and yes, a little patience.

 With 46 needles, this sturdy circular knitting machine is easily our top pick for most crafters.
 It’s appropriate for all skillsets and allows for circular and flat-panel knitting projects: ~13 inches (~35cm) in diameter for circular knitting and ~17 inches (~45cm) wide for flat knitting.

 In addition, it’s suitable for yarn sizes 4-8, offering a flexible range of yarn weights to work with.
 That’s a much larger range that other machines on the market.

 The set includes five replacement pins, metal clamps for table mounting, a needle holder, base feet, and an integrated row counter.
 Its sturdy, solid plastic structure is also prime quality, unlike the more toy-like materials found in most hobby knitting machines.

 The company also has an ever-growing commitment to resource-friendly production, which is a plus if you actively seek environmentally conscious manufacturing.

-Like other knitting machines, you’ll have to devote some time to the Addi until the craft becomes second nature.
+Like other knitting machines, you’ll have to devote some time to the Addi until technique becomes second nature.
 However, you’ll also receive an instruction manual, and can find lots of tutorials in multiple languages on the brand’s YouTube channel for support!
-Addi also offers a range of instructional books; you can check them out here if interested!

-You can find the Addi Express King Size machine on Amazon for over $200, which seems to be the standard pricing for this machine; however, Etsy does have the same model for less than $200 and can be paid in installments.
+You can find the Addi Express King Size machine on Amazon for over $200, which seems to be the standard pricing for this machine.
+Etsy sells the same model for roughly the same price but can be paid in installments.